PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

               Guppy -> HUGR -> InstrModule
                 (supported structural subset or opaque external module)
 ```

+`ProtocolPhysicalPlan` is the device-independent handoff: it contains portable
+physical operations, resource roles and lifetimes, partial order, semantic
+identities, and target capability requirements, but no final physical-resource
+addresses or authoritative time.
+A reference scheduler or an external target
+backend refines it into a `ScheduledPhysicalPlan`.
+An optional
+`ExecutionTrace` then records observed results, branches, and runtime timing.
+These artifacts retain PECOS identities and add bindings; they do not rewrite
+logical or QEC semantics.

 Elaboration in this diagram is structural/template processing.
 It resolves
 imports and symbols, canonicalizes supplied parameters, specializes module